seanshoffman/python-build-cli-planner-app/tasks.md

 In the same `src/reminder.py` file, create another class, `PoliteReminder`, which inherits from `PrefixedReminder`.
 Initiate its parent class by calling `super().__init__()` with a polite prefix (the prefix should contain the word *"please"*).

-Now, in the file `src/database.py`, import your newly created `PoliteReminder` from `reminder` module.
+Now, in the file `src/database.py`, import your newly created `PoliteReminder` from `src.reminder` module.

 Then find the function `add_reminder()`.
 It takes the string inputted by the user.
 Before opening the CSV file, create a `PoliteReminder` object from the `text` variable.
 Save it in a variable `reminder`.
 Then, in the call to `writerow()`, replace `text` with `reminder.text`.